caiomorozini/caiomorozini/README.md

 </div>

  ## Projects im currently working on
   - API E-COMMERCE (With FastAPI)
+  - API for hospital clinical engineering (With FastAPI and Flask)
   - 2048 Game on python
   - Signal processing from electroencephalographic records of patients with spinal cord injury